mathieuprog/uploader/README.md

 `Uploader` helps you with storing file uploads.

-There are numerous file upload libraries for Elixir already available, however this library was made in order to have a finer control over how `Plug.Upload` are casted into schema fields, over the filenames that should be generated, the strategy to apply for existing file paths, etc.
+There are numerous file upload libraries for Elixir already available, however this library was made in order to give the user a finer control over how `Plug.Upload` structs are casted into schema fields, over the filenames that should be generated, the strategy to apply for existing file paths, etc.

 Imagine a single image upload that must to be stored multiple times with filenames